 Tendinitis, an inflammation of the knee joint, often causes knee pain due to a tendon injury that occurs after a twisting motion.

-How are Knee Joint Injections performed?
+How Are Knee Joint Injections Performed?

 Knee injections are a minimally-invasive procedure performed as an outpatient procedure.